-Banco Santander has allocated more than 900 million euros to collaboration projects with universities and research centres around the world.
+Banco Santander has allocated more than 1.000 million euros to collaboration projects with universities and research centres around the world.
 In 2013, the bank invested 142 million euros.

 Academic institutions receiving support from Santander for the development of academics initiatives relating to scholarships; mobility grants; research Programmes; university-Enterprise Relations; new technologies; promotion of the Spanish language, and global projects like Universia, CISE, the Miguel de Cervantes Virtual Library, and RedEmprendia.